De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Introduction

 Large language model (LLM) agents are increasingly deployed for multi-step procedural tasks, yet their execution remains inefficient and unreliable.
 A common design pattern treats each decision step as a fresh planning problem, repeatedly invoking expensive reasoning even for tasks that have been successfully executed many times before.
 This repeated re-planning not only incurs substantial computational cost~\cite{zhang2025costefficientservingllmagents,gao2026surveyselfevolvingagentswhat}, but also increases exposure to stochastic execution errors such as hallucinated actions or invalid plans~\cite{valmeekam2023planbenchextensiblebenchmarkevaluating}.
 These issues suggest that reliable autonomy requires mechanisms for \emph{reusing} previously successful procedural structure, rather than re-deriving it from scratch at every execution.

 In this work, we propose to recover and reuse such structure by explicitly modeling the latent dependencies underlying agent executions.
-We introduce \textbf{Bayesian Partial Order Planning (BPOP)}, a probabilistic framework that infers an explicit procedural graph from historical agent traces.
-Rather than encoding procedural knowledge implicitly in neural parameters through reinforcement learning or fine-tuning, BPOP treats execution logs as noisy observations of an underlying \emph{partial order} over actions.
-Each trace is modeled as a stochastic linear extension of this partial order, allowing us to invert the generative process and recover a structured representation analogous to a reusable Standard Operating Procedure (SOP).
+We introduce Bayesian Partial Order Planning (BPOP), a probabilistic framework that infers an explicit procedural graph from historical agent traces.
+BPOP treats execution logs as noisy observations of an underlying partial order over actions, so that necessary precedence constraints can be separated from incidental execution order.
+Figure~\ref{fig:cloud-iac-example} gives a running Cloud-IaC example.
+It shows how differently ordered successful traces arise from the same latent partial order, and how this recovered structure is compiled into a reusable graph executor.

-The core algorithmic challenge is that probabilistic inference over partial orders is notoriously difficult; marginalizing over all valid linear extensions is \#P-complete ~\citep{brightwell1991counting}.
-We circumvent this bottleneck by introducing a tractable \emph{plan-conditioned frontier-softmax likelihood}.
-This model scores steps based on local frontier feasibility rather than uniform enumeration.
-It is a better generative model and much easier to invert.
+The core algorithmic challenge is that probabilistic inference over partial orders is notoriously difficult; marginalizing over all valid linear extensions is \#P-complete \citep{brightwell1991counting}.
+We avoid this bottleneck with a tractable frontier-softmax likelihood, which scores local choices among currently feasible actions.
 The inferred posterior structure can then be compiled into a lightweight executor that restricts action selection to feasible frontiers, reducing unnecessary reasoning and execution variance.

-\textbf{Contributions.} \textbf{(1) Bayesian poset model for agent traces.} We formulate the structure learning problem by mapping action embeddings to a strict partial order and treating logs as stochastic linearizations. \textbf{(2) Tractable frontier-softmax likelihood.} We propose a novel likelihood function that depends only on frontier availability, enabling efficient MCMC inference without \#P-complete linear-extension counting. \textbf{(3) Compilation to efficient execution.} We show that executing the inferred graph reduces token consumption while improving structure recovery compared to baselines.